What Is the Average Prognosis for Mesothelioma Cancer?

 Pleural Mesothelioma Prognosis

-Malignant pleural mesothelioma develops in the lining of the lung (pleura) and has an average prognosis of 12-21 months.
+Malignant pleural mesothelioma develops in the lung lining and has an average prognosis of 18 months.

 Peritoneal Mesothelioma Prognosis